 - Log in to a secure area (such as My Thrivent), and click "Update Personal Information" to go to the Manage My Profile section on Thrivent.com.

-- Click "Submit" to save your changes.
+- Click "Continue" to save your changes.
 Your new preference is now stored.

 If you have an email address on file, you will receive a confirmation email acknowledging that changes were made online.